 How Strict Are Airlines About Carry-On Baggage Size

-Yet this old geezer doesn’t recommend you to test the boundaries set by the airlines.
+Yet this old geezer doesn’t recommend you test the boundaries set by the airlines.
 They can ask you to get your backpack measured and if it doesn’t fit in, you could be charged for it or they will make you check it.

 In practice, airlines haven’t been too strict about the size limits and weight of your carry-ons.
 But, to be sure ahead of time, you can get a hiking daypack in the range of 30 to 45 liters with overall dimensions which adhere to airline guidelines.

 Although, a daypack is hardly big enough for a long trek.
 Take a look at my post on day pack sizes.
 The Geez recommends either checking your pack with a backpack airport cover or shipping your larger pack to your destination.

 Can I Take Walking Sticks, Canes & Hiking Poles on a Plane

-As we get older it never hurts to use them, even if you think you don’t need them.
-But, the first question that’ll pop up in your mind is whether you can take the canes, walking sticks, trekking poles, or a hiking staff on the plane?
+Foremost, the first question that’ll pop up in your mind is whether you can take canes, walking sticks, trekking poles, or a hiking staff on the plane.